 - LLM Comparative Private Law, University of Edinburgh, Distinction

 - Martin Wronker Prize for Tort, Oxford University

 - Gluckstein Scholar, Oxford University

 - Gerald Moody Scholar, Gray’s Inn

-Robert is undertaking a Civil Law pupillage under the supervision of Tom Worthen.
-He is currently in his non-practising six months of pupillage and is gaining experience in a variety of Civil Law work.
+Robert is undertaking a Civil Law pupillage.
+He is currently in his second six months of pupillage and is undertaking work on a variety of Civil Law matters.
 He is particularly interested in Property disputes, the Trusts of Land and Appointment of Trustees Act 1996, Probate disputes and Landlord & Tenant.